Your Road Map to an Excellent Surgical Service Experience

 What about children?

 Waiting in a surgical waiting room can be very difficult for some children and they may be more comfortable staying at home with family or friends.
-Visitors anxious about their loved ones’ surgery may become uncomfortable or inpatient with disruptive behavior.
+Visitors anxious about their loved ones’ surgery may become uncomfortable or impatient with disruptive behavior.
 If it is necessary for you to bring children, we ask that you be considerate of other families who are also waiting.
 Please keep your children with you at all times and do not allow them to wander freely in the Surgery Waiting Area or hallways out of respect for others.
 Please ask your children to keep their voices low and provide them with quiet activities to entertain them while they are waiting.
+Children under 12 are not permitted to visit patients in the pre-surgical area.

-How do I get to the Boulevard Bistro?
+How do I get to the Boulevard Bistro (Cafeteria)?

 What about smoking?